Sunday, 18 June 2017

 The afternoon passed with the minimum of movement on our part, and when the heat began to abate, we emerged in search of a bar and a restaurant.
 Neither was as easy to find as we had expected in such a touristy town.

-After some wandering we found a good-looking restaurant, open every day of the week, looking over the lake shore.
+After some wandering we found a good-looking restaurant, open every day of the week, with a view over the lake shore.

-A bar was harder to find, but in the end we discovered where the locals drank, which was not near the lake, but further back, close to the church.
+A bar was harder to find, but in the end we discovered where the locals drank, which was not near the lake at all, but further back, close to the church.

 Its terrace was a sort of apron sticking out into the roadway.
 We ordered glasses of rosé and they came with a dish of rillettes which were much appreciated, as we had forgotten to have lunch.

-Back at the restaurant, every table was occupied and we had to wait a little while to be seated.
+Back at the restaurant, every table was occupied and we had to wait a little while to get a table.